oracle/graal/docs/reference-manual/embedding/embed-languages.md

 The code cache of an engine is not collected as long as the engine is still strongly referenced and not closed.
 Also, the `Source` instance must be kept alive to ensure the associated code is not collected.
 If a source instance is no longer referenced, but the engine is still referenced, the code cache associated with a source object may be collected by the GC.
-We recommend, therefore, keeping a strong reference to the Source as long as the source should remain cached.
+We recommend, therefore, keeping a strong reference to the `Source` object as long as `Source` should remain cached.

 To summarize, the code cache can be controlled by keeping and maintaining strong references to the `Engine` and `Source` objects.